carbon-language/carbon-lang/clang/docs/JSONCompilationDatabase.rst

 of compilation databases for Unix Makefile builds (Ninja builds in the works) with the option ``CMAKE_EXPORT_COMPILE_COMMANDS``.

+For projects on Linux, there is an alternative to intercept compiler calls with a tool called `Bear <https://github.com/rizsotto/Bear>`_.

 Clang's tooling interface supports reading compilation databases; see the :doc:`LibTooling documentation <LibTooling>`. libclang and its python bindings also support this (since clang 3.2); see